SE-Processor-Fuzzing/control-hazard-analyzer/docs/usage/Summarize.md

 ```

 ### Output directory
 Specify a custom directory to save the summary results.
 By default, results will be saved in the `summarize` directory.
+If the specified directory does not exist, it will be created.
+And, if the directory is not empty, the existing files will be removed, and overwritten with the new summary results.\
+Specified directory will contain summary results in the form of `.data` file and a graph as `graph.png`.
 #### Usage example:
 ```shell
 # Save summary results in "outputDir" directory